Velprathap89/codingsparkles-website/content/blog/Pokemon/index.md

 ## Step 3: Create the required components and styles

-* Modify the *App.js* page by adding the required component *Button* for navigating different pages, *Card* for basic detail display and "Dialog* for more details display.
+* Modify the *App.js* page by adding the required component *Button* for navigating different pages, *Paper* for basic detail display and "Dialog* for more details display.

 ###  Initialize the required state variables